SciML/ModelingToolkit.jl/docs/src/tutorials/parameter_identifiability.md

     y(t) = x_1(t)
 \end{cases}$$

-This model describes enzyme dynamics[^3].
-Let us run a global identifiability check on this model.
+We will run a global identifiability check on this enzyme dynamics[^3] model.
 We will use the default settings: the probability of correctness will be `p=0.99` and we are interested in identifiability of all possible parameters

 Global identifiability needs information about local identifiability first, but the function we chose here will take care of that extra step for us.